deislabs/hippo-docs/content/topics/custom-domains.md

 ---

-By default, a Hippo app is available at a default domain which has the form of `{name of app}.hippo.test`.
-For example, an app named `myapp` can be reached at `myapp.hippo.test`.
+By default, a Hippo app is available at a default domain which has the form of `{name of app}.hippo.localdomain`.
+For example, an app named `myapp` can be reached at `myapp.hippo.localdomain`.

-To make your app available at a different domain, you add a custom domain to it.
+To make your app available at a different domain, you can add a custom domain.
 You can add custom domains to any app.

 A short summary of steps to follow are: